hmrc/alcohol-duty-calculator/api-docs/calculateTotalAdjustment.md

 # Calculate total adjustment

-Performs the sum of the various adjustments
+Performs the sum of the various adjustments.

 Calls to this API must be made by an authenticated and authorised user with an ADR enrolment in order for the data to be returned.